 “black people in America have relied on God’s word to help them survive white people.
 When you’re white & in the dominant culture, you’ve never needed the Old Testament covenant-keeping Redemptive God.
 Yours became a Christianity of moralism & your kids walked.
 Evangelicals will be confused by the black church because they’ve never needed the God who acts through miracles to redeem them from something that’s not their fault.
 So of course they will eventually question the reliability & veracity of text.
 Life’s been pretty easy.
 One of the privileges of being white in America is never needing God to stop a society from trying to destroy you & your family.
 So the Bible is a book for evangelicalism, disciple-making, & teaching morals.
 Not a book for personal AND social, cosmic survival, so your kids walk.
 As such, Great Commission Christianity doesn’t know what to do with they [sic] Old Testament.
 They have to make Jesus (& Paul) appear in the OT in order for the text to have meaning.
 The traditional black church is far more Trinitarian about the whole counsel of God than evangelicals.”

-Commentary: it is untrue that we are morally stained by our membership in particular demographic groups (Ez.
+Commentary: Racism was and is a grievous sin, but it is untrue that we are morally stained by our membership in particular demographic groups (Ez.
 18:1-24, Deut.
 24:16).
 Moreover, the Christian’s ultimate identity is found in Christ, not in demographic markers.
 Fellow believers should be primarily viewed in terms of our common salvation in Christ, not in terms of their group identity (Gal.
 3:26-29, Col. 3:11, 2 Cor.
 5:16, 1 Pet.
 2:9-10).

 See more on the conflict between critical theory’s conception of identity and the Bible’s conception of identity here: Christianity and Critical Theory – Part 2